 Fascinated by island biology, Mark has become a leading authority on the natural history of Japan, where for ten years, until 2007, he was professor of biodiversity and conservation at Rakuno Gakuen University, near Sapporo.

-In addition to being a field naturalist, he is a columnist (his Wild Watch column in The Japan Times newspaper ran continuously for 33 years), author, editor and lecturer.
-He has published a number of scientific papers and books.
+In addition to being a field naturalist, he is a columnist (his Wild Watch column in The Japan Times newspaper ran continuously for 33 years, and continues now on the Japan Nature Guides website), author, editor and lecturer.
+He has published a number of scientific papers and ten books.

-Mark's books include: A Birdwatcher’s Guide to Japan (1987), Wild Asia - Spirit of a Continent (2000), The Birds of Japan (1991) (the definitive text on avian biology and distribution in the Japanese archipelago), The Whooper Swan (2003) (the only monograph on the species), and the recently published, and widely acclaimed, A Field Guide to the Birds of East Asia (2009) and The Nature of Japan: From Dancing Cranes to Flying Fish (2013).
-Mark's newest title, Field Guide to the Birds of Japan, will be published in May 2018.
+Mark's books include: A Birdwatcher’s Guide to Japan (1987), The Birds of Japan (1991) (the definitive text on avian biology and distribution in the Japanese archipelago), Wild Asia - Spirit of a Continent (2000), The Whooper Swan (2003) (the only monograph on the species), the widely acclaimed, A Field Guide to the Birds of East Asia (2009), The Nature of Japan: From Dancing Cranes to Flying Fish (2013) and most recently Field Guide to the Birds of Japan (2018).
 He has also written many articles for various newspapers and magazines, including on travel topics, and contributed to the Dorling Kindersley Eyewitness Japan volume.

 Mark has planned and organised nature-focussed tours of Japan since 1983.
 For much of each year he lectures on board expedition cruise ships for Zegrahm Expeditions and also leads small group nature tours for them internationally, including in Japan.